 What is a memory you will never forget that was created while flying with GAC?

-One of our passengers was feeling nervous after a brief encounter with turbulence, so once things settled down, he wanted to visit us on the flight deck.
+One of our passengers was feeling nervous after a brief encounter with turbulence.
+Once things settled down, he wanted to visit us on the flight deck.
 After talking with him for 20 minutes, we seemed to be successful at calming him down and reassuring him that he was in good hands.
 It was my first experience talking with a passenger who was very nervous about flying, so helping him out is a memory I will never forget.
 There also happened to be a neat meteor shower happening that evening.
 Watching a meteor shower from 45,000 ft. is nothing short of amazing.

 What do you like to do when you aren’t flying?